Netflix/batch_request_client/README.md

 ## Arguments

-payload - Array of body payload. url - Complete route. example: http://localhost:3000/talents
+* payload - Array of body payload.
+* url - Complete route.

+example: ```ruby
+  BatchRequestApi::Client.create(payload, 'http://localhost:3000/talents', :parallel) ```

 Default is sequential operation, if you want parallel, you can pass ```:parallel``` in the list of arguments.

+## Coming Soon

+Update and Delete is still TODO, since we focussed on the [Ember Addon](https://github.com/Netflix/ember-batch-request) that handles update and delete from UI.

 ## Contributing
 If you would like to contribute, you can fork the project, edit, and make a pull request.